The New Zealand tax year ends on 31 March.

 Calculating provisional tax

-Provisional taxpayers have three options for calculating their provisional tax payments.
+Provisional taxpayers have four options for calculating their provisional tax payments.

 These options are:

 Under the standard uplift method, the general rule is that provisional tax payable is 105% of the RIT for the previous income year.
 However, if the prior year tax return has not been filed due to an extension of time for filing, the provisional tax payable can be based on 110% of the RIT for the income year before the previous income year (i.e. two years ago), but only for the first two instalments.
 The final instalment must be calculated based on 105% of the previous income year’s RIT.

 Provisional tax can be based on an estimate of the income year’s RIT.
 A taxpayer who chooses to estimate RIT is required to take reasonable care when doing so.

 The GST ratio method enables smaller taxpayers to align their provisional tax payments with their cash flow and reduce their exposure to UOMI.
 The option benefits those taxpayers with declining, seasonal, or fluctuating income.
 This option calculates provisional tax by reference to the taxpayer’s GST taxable supplies in the relevant provisional tax instalment period.

 Available from the 2018/19 income year onwards, AIM is targeted at small to medium sized businesses with annual gross income of less than NZD 5 million.
 AIM uses accounting information from the business' accounting software for a period as a basis for calculating the tax liability of the business for that period.
 The resulting amount is payable by the taxpayer as a provisional tax instalment.

 Taxpayers can also make voluntary payments.
 Such payments can minimise exposure to UOMI.

 When the taxpayer files their tax return for the year, the provisional tax paid for that year is credited against the tax assessed.
 This results in either a refund or further tax to pay by way of terminal tax.